opattison/jekyll-figure-image-tag/README.md

   </figcaption>
 </figure>
 ```

+The integer value that you pick determines which image (and alt and caption) will be picked from the YAML sequence.
+Starting at 0 and counting through the sequence, this index value refers to the front matter.

+The caption is an optional element that you can include with "caption" or exclude by entering no value after the index.

 By the way, the figcaption element can process markdown for hyperlinks – useful!
 The optional classes are useful for common needs like right/left aligning figures, or any other CSS you can imagine.